uwindsorNLP/material/README.md

 # 🚀 In this repo
-A repo to store and share workshop materials (notebooks, data, slides, ...)
+We store and share workshop materials (notebooks, data, slides, ...)

 ## Phase 1️⃣
 * NLP, Tasks and LLMs